This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Pulmonary function tests are used to see how well your lungs are working.
 They measure the strength of your breath when you exhale.

 - CT scan is also called a CAT scan.
 An x-ray machine uses a computer to take pictures of your lungs to check for problems, such as blood clots.
-You may be given a dye before the pictures are taken to help caregivers see the pictures better.
-Tell the caregiver if you have ever had an allergic reaction to contrast dye.
+You may be given a dye before the pictures are taken to help healthcare providers see the pictures better.
+Tell the healthcare provider if you have ever had an allergic reaction to contrast dye.

 How is bronchospasm treated?